 We’ll be straight with you.
 A microwave is the one kitchen appliance we tell people not to open.
 Inside sits a high-voltage capacitor that stores a charge long after you unplug the unit.
 We’re talking several thousand volts, and that charge can sit there for days.
 It doesn’t need to be running to hurt you.
 A shock from a charged microwave capacitor can stop your heart.
 This is not the same risk as changing a fridge gasket or a dishwasher hose.
 It’s the real reason we don’t recommend opening one yourself.

-The first thing our techs do after opening a microwave is discharge that capacitor.
-We bridge its terminals with an insulated screwdriver or a discharge resistor before a hand goes near the high-voltage circuit.
+The first thing a technician does after opening a microwave is discharge that capacitor.
+The technician bridges its terminals with an insulated screwdriver or a discharge resistor before a hand goes near the high-voltage circuit.
 Skip that step and the capacitor bites.
 Past the capacitor, the magnetron, diode, and transformer all carry high voltage, and a wire grounded to the wrong spot can start a fire or leave the chassis live.
-We test each part with a high-voltage probe, not by touch and hope.
+The technician tests each part with a high-voltage probe, not by touch and hope.

 Here’s the honest line.
 We’ve seen homeowners fix dryers and dishwashers fine, and we cheer that on.
 The microwave is the one we ask you to leave alone.
 Open it without discharging the capacitor first and a minor part swap turns into an ER trip.
-If you do hire someone, check that they’re licensed and insured.
-You can verify any California contractor’s license with the Contractors State License Board at cslb.ca.gov.
+If you do hire someone, check that they’re registered and insured.
+You can verify a California appliance repair company’s registration with the Bureau of Household Goods and Services at bhgs.dca.ca.gov.

-Here’s how a GE microwave call goes with us.
-You call and tell us the symptom.
-Cold food, dead display, door won’t latch, turntable stuck.
-That tells our tech which parts to load before heading out, so we show up ready.
-We cover San Diego County and aim for same-day quotes, with same-day repair when the schedule and parts line up.
+Here’s how a GE microwave call goes.
+You call and tell us the symptom: cold food, dead display, door won’t latch, or a stuck turntable.
+That tells the technician which parts to bring, so the visit is more likely to finish in one trip.
+We cover San Diego County and match you with a technician for your GE microwave repair.

-At your house, the tech runs the actual diagnostic.
+At your house, the technician runs the actual diagnostic.
 For a no-heat call that means metering the magnetron, diode, and capacitor after discharging it.
 For a dead unit it means checking the line fuse and the three door interlock switches.
-We find the real cause instead of swapping parts and hoping.
-Then you get a clear quote before any work starts.
-You approve it, then we fix it.
+The technician finds the real cause instead of swapping parts and hoping.
+Then you get a clear quote before any work starts, and the technician fixes it once you approve.

-Because we stock the common GE parts on the truck, the magnetrons, diodes, door latches, and turntable motors, we usually finish in one visit.
+Because technicians in our network typically carry the common GE parts, the magnetrons, diodes, door latches, and turntable motors, most jobs finish in one visit.
 No second trip for an ordinary part.
-Whether your GE isn’t heating, the door won’t latch, or the turntable’s stuck, call us and we’ll get it sorted.
+Whether your GE isn’t heating, the door won’t latch, or the turntable’s stuck, call us and we’ll get you matched with a technician.
 Learn more about our full microwave repair services.

 When to call us

 Some symptoms can wait a day.
 Some can’t.
 Sparking inside the cavity, a burning smell, or a door that won’t seal means stop using it and unplug it now.
-A buzzing magnetron or a stuck turntable can wait until we get there.
-Either way, the high-voltage side is our job, not a weekend project.
-Call us at (858) 988-7787 for a same-day estimate.
+A buzzing magnetron or a stuck turntable can wait until a technician gets there.
+Either way, the high-voltage side calls for a professional, not a weekend project.
+Call us at (858) 988-7787 to get matched with a technician.